LetMeSeeThatCode/CPP_Basics/README.md

       - If that year is evenly divisible by 400, then it is a leap year.

   Take some time to research and brainstorm before starting to write the code!

+## cpp_vectors
+Source: codecademy learn C++ module

+Write a program to find the sum of even numbers and the product of odd numbers in a vector.

+For example:

+Suppose we have a vector that is {2, 4, 3, 6, 1, 9}.

+Then the program should output:

+Sum of even numbers is 12
+Product of odd numbers is 27